cyberbotics/webots/docs/reference/distancesensor.md

 ### Infra-Red Sensors

-In the case of an "infra-red" sensor, the value returned by the lookup table is modified by a reflection factor depending on the color and roughness properties of the object hit by the sensor ray.
+In the case of an "infra-red" sensor, the value returned by the lookup table is modified by a reflection factor depending on the color, roughness and occlusion properties of the object hit by the sensor ray.
 The reflection factor is computed as follows: *f = 0.2 + 0.8 * red\_level * (1 - 0.5 * roughness) * (1 - 0.5 * occlusion)* where *red\_level* is the level of red color of the object hit by the sensor ray.
 This level is evaluated combining the `diffuseColor` (in case of [Appearance](appearance.md)), `baseColor` (in case of [PBRAppearance](pbrappearance.md)) and `transparency` values of the object, the pixel value of the image texture and the paint color applied on the object with the [Pen](pen.md) device.
 The *roughness* is evaluated (only in case of [PBRAppearance](pbrappearance.md), otherwise roughness is 0) using the `roughness` value and the pixel value of the `roughnessMap` image texture.